cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-6-nextcloud-jellyfin.md

 podman pod logs lets-encrypt
 ```

-With the path of the certificate, update the configuration of the **nginx** with the certitication path.
+Update the configuration of the **nginx** with the certitication path.

 `/opt/podman/ingress/conf/default_server.conf`